Karachi: Ethnicity

-During the period of rapid economic growth in the 1960s, large numbers Pashtuns from the NWFP migrated to Karachi with Afghan Pashtun refugees settling in Karachi during the 80's.
-Karachi is home to the world's largest urban Pashtun population, with more Pashtun citizens than the Peshawar.
-Pashtuns from Afghanistan are regarded as the most conservative community.
-Pashtuns from Pakistan's Swat Valley, in contrast, are generally seen as more liberal in social outlook.
+During the period of rapid economic growth in the 1960s, large numbers Pashtuns from the NWFP migrated to Karachi with Afghan Pashtun refugees settling in Karachi during the 80's., Pashtuns from Afghanistan are regarded as the most conservative community.
 The Pashtun community forms the bulk of manual labourers and transporters.

-Anatol Lieven of Georgetown University in Qatar wrote that due to Pashtuns settling the city, "Karachi (not Kabul, Kandahar or Peshawar) is the largest Pashtun city in the world."
+The Sindhis makeup around 11-12 percent of Karachi's population, Sindhis form much of the municipal and provincial bureaucracy., Being the Provincial capital of Sindh Province, Karachi attracts many Sindhis from other parts of Sindh.
+In recent years Karachi has seen massive Sindhi migration to the city due to being economic and commercial hub as well as Capital of the province.
+Karachi also have a sizeable population of Hindus of about 1.12% most of the Hindus are Sindhi while other communities of hindus such as Gujarati, Marwari and Rajasthani Hindus also co-exist.

-Migrants from Punjab began settling in Karachi in large numbers in the 1960s, and now make up an estimated 14% of Karachi's population.
-The community forms the bulk of the city's police force.
+Migrants from Punjab began settling in Karachi in large numbers in the 1960s, and now make up an estimated 8% of Karachi's population.
 The bulk of Karachi's Christian community, which makes up 2.5% of the city's population, is Punjabi.

-Despite being the capital of Sindh province, only 6–8% of the city is Sindhi.
-Sindhis form much of the municipal and provincial bureaucracy.
 4% of Karachi's population speaks Balochi as its mother tongue, though most Baloch speakers are of Sheedi heritage – a community that traces its roots to Africa.

 Following the Indo-Pakistani War of 1971 and independence of Bangladesh, thousands of Urdu-speaking Biharis arrived in the city, preferring to remain Pakistani rather than live in the newly independent country.
 Large numbers of Bengalis also migrated from Bangladesh to Karachi during periods of economic growth in the 1980s and 1990s.
 Karachi is now home to an estimated 2.5 to 3 million ethnic Bengalis living in Pakistan.
 Rohingya refugees from Myanmar, who speak a dialect of Bengali and are sometimes regarded as Bengalis, also live in the city.
 Karachi is home to an estimated 400,000 Rohingya residents.
 Large scale Rohingya migration to Karachi made Karachi one of the largest population centres of Rohingyas in the world outside of Myanmar.

 Central Asian migrants from Uzbekistan and Kyrgyzstan have also settled in the city.
 Domestic workers from the Philippines are employed in Karachi's posh locales, while many of the city's teachers hail from Sri Lanka.
 Many Sri Lankans moved to Karachi due to the 2022 Economic Crisis in Sri Lanka.
 Expatriates from China began migrating to Karachi in the 1940s, to work as dentists, chefs and shoemakers, while many of their descendants continue to live in Pakistan.
 Chinese also reached Karachi after 2015 in large number due to the CPEC project.
 The city is also home to a small number of British and American expatriates.